Tokenized Stocks and the Next Evolution of Capital Markets

 Imagine buying Apple stock from a self-custodial wallet, in $5 fractions, settled instantly, using stablecoins.

-Last week, Robinhood made headlines with its launch of tokenized U.S. stocks in Europe via a partnership with Berlin-based fintech Bitpanda.
+In June 2025, Robinhood made headlines with its launch of tokenized U.S. stocks in Europe via a partnership with Berlin-based fintech Bitpanda.
 This move enables European users to trade U.S. equities 24/7, fractionally, and without traditional brokerage frictions.
 At ETH CC in Paris, it was one of the most talked-about announcements.
 Robinhood wasn’t the first to explore tokenized equities, but it was the loudest.
 And the market listened.

 So the implementation phase has already begun.
 The question now is: How do we scale it in a compliant, efficient, and investor-ready way?

-But Are They “Real” Stocks?
+But Are Tokenized Stocks “Real” Stocks?

 • Synthetic or wrapper tokens (common) track prices (like CFDs), but don’t grant ownership.